bruderol/jump/README.md

 ## Open points

-* will they need to install a JDK or is the bundled JDK in IntelliJ sufficient?
+* Will they need to install a JDK or is the bundled JDK in IntelliJ sufficient?
 * Will they need to install Gradle or Maven?